History of Cacao

 Cacao has a rich history in Mesoamerican native cultures.
 Traces found of its use date back to over 4000 years ago.
 Cacao gained a divine status in different cultures like the Olmecs, Izapan, Maya, Toltecs, Aztecs and Incas.
 As a frothy, godly and highly prized drink it was mainly consumed by the elite.
 Deities were worshiped for bringing cacao to the world and it was used in rituals, ceremonies, feasts and festivals.
 Because of its value the beans were used as an early form of money, tax and even counterfeited!

 The word ‘cacao’ stems from the Olmec and Mayan word kakaw.
-They used cacao in many different recipes, from sacred to energizing breakfast drinks.
-Chocolātl in Nahuatl language, spoken by the Aztecs, means ‘bitter drink’.
-Funny enough this is where the word ‘chocolate’ is derived from by the Spanish to use for sweeter cacao creations.
-The official name for the cacao tree is Theobroma Cacao, meaning ‘food of the gods’ in Greek.
-Theo meaning god and broma meaning food.
+They used cacao in many different recipes, from sacred drinks to energizing breakfasts.
+Chocolātl in Nahuatl language, spoken by the Aztecs, means ‘bitter water' or 'bitter drink’.
+Funny enough this is where the word ‘chocolate’ comes from, nowadays used for sweet cacao creations.
+The official Latin name for the cacao tree is Theobroma Cacao, meaning ‘food of the gods’.
+Theo = god and broma = food.
 Named after how natives referred to cacao in their own languages.
 When the Aztec emperor Montezuma dined with Cortés and his officers, they were amongst the first Europeans that have been offered a cacao drink.

 There are different written records of Europeans encountering cacao for the first time, all impressed by its flavor and power.
 Also its central position in Mesoamerican cultures is emphasized.
 The Spanish brought cacao back to Europe in the early 16th century.
 When they lost their monopoly on import, cacao quickly spread through Europe.
 Different technological advances as well as adding sugar, milk powder and other ingredients lead to chocolate as we know it today.
 A beautiful treat that melts on your tongue, although not always the healthy food for which is was prized by native Mesoamerican people.

-Cacao is still used by shamans as a medicine and in ceremonies.
+Cacao is still used as a plant medicine in ceremonies.
 The interest in native knowledge and use of cacao is growing.
-As well as the effects of cacao are an increased topic for modern research for health, beauty and pharmaceutical industries.
-Also we are fascinated by the effect that cacao has on the body and mind.
+As well as the nutrition and effects of cacao are an increasing popular topic for modern research for health, beauty and pharmaceutical industries.
+Cacao is chemically the most complex type of food with an interesting effect on the body and mind.

-Chocolate as we know today is a derivative from cacao and various ways of processing destroys healthy compounds that make cacao so interesting.
-The quality of cacao depends on different factors and we are especially interested in cacao that is as little processed as possible.
-Fermentation and some degree of roasting have been used throughout cacao’s history.
+Chocolate as we know today is processed form of cacao with less healthy compounds that make cacao so interesting.
+The quality of cacao depends on different factors and we are especially interested in certain varieties of cacao that are as little processed as possible.
+Fermentation and some degree of roasting have been used traditionally throughout history.
 For both the healthy properties and spiritual power we prefer cacao in this pure form.